nitrite/nitrite-doc/java-sdk/repository/write.md

 ### Updating Using a Filter

-You can update an entity using a filter.
+You can update multiple entities using a filter.
 It takes a `Filter` object as first input parameter.
 It takes a Java entity as second input parameter.
 It returns a `WriteResult` object.
 The entity must not be `null`.

 If the filter result matches multiple entities, then all the entities will be updated.